-Single Sign On enables you to connect your Active Directory with the Phriendly Phishing for company administrators to log into the Phriendly Phishing dashboard.
+Single Sign-On enables you to connect your Active Directory with the Phriendly Phishing for company administrators to log into the Phriendly Phishing dashboard.

-Note: If you have already created an AD application to synchronise users to the Phriendly Phishing portal please skip to 2.1.7 Configuring the Phriendly Phishing portal
+Note: If you have already created an AD application to synchronise users to the Phriendly Phishing portal please skip to 2.1.7 Configuring the Phriendly Phishing portal.

-How to Create AD group
+How to Create an AD group

 1. Within Active Directory please create a security group named Phriendly Phishing Admins (Or your preferred naming convention).

 2. Add all members to the newly created AD group that you would like to provide SSO access to the Phriendly Phishing portal.

 How to configure AD Single Sign-On SAML Settings

 2. Click Add Relying Party Trust in the Action panel.